 How do organisations go about creating savings post COVID?

 Procurement professionals have four spend levers in their toolbox.
-From previous research we know that Buy Less (reducing demand) is most effective in reducing cost, closely followed by Buy Cheaper (buying fit for purpose rather than gold-plated goods and services).
+From previous research into procurement savings we know that Buy Less (reducing demand) is most effective in reducing cost, closely followed by Buy Cheaper (buying fit for purpose rather than gold-plated goods and services).
 More traditional approaches, like using spending power to drive down prices (Pay Less), generally don’t work as well as they used to.
 Buying Smarter is often about improving the way the business operates, which hasn’t received much attention since the start of the pandemic.

 During the immediate crisis response in 2020, Australian organisations turned to the ‘old school’ procurement toolbox of seeking competitive quotes and negotiating with existing providers.
 Add to this the demand reduction that occurred from less occupied space and less travel, procurement teams didn’t have to be too creative to deliver substantial savings.